Introduction to R: Session 01

 Note:

-.
-You don’t need to fully understand what this doeas at this point of the course, just think that objects a
+First and third line define objects a and b by using an indexing command on data-object drought.
+You don’t need to fully understand what this doeas at this point of the course, just think that objects a and b each represent a single number with some applied meaning (Basal area increment ratio at 1st, and 2nd plot, respectively).

 a <- drought$bair[1] ## Basal area increment ratio at 1st plot